-tent in Portuguese partly explains why this emerging market has the second largest Netflix server deployment, with 901 servers, 713 servers inside ISPs and 188 servers at IXPs.
+Our second chosen local ecosystem is Brazil.
+This emerging market has the second largest Netflix server deployment despite not being an English-speaking country.
+Netflix offers in Brazil a substantial selection of content with at least subtitles in Portuguese for a fraction of the cost of cable TV.
+The deployment consists of 901 servers, 713 servers inside ISPs and 188 servers at IXPs.
 Unlike the USA, servers in Brazil are primarily located inside ISPs.
 ISP servers are deployed inside 187 ISPs, covering 58 locations across the vast Brazilian geography, but mostly along the Eastern coastal regions where most people live.

-In strong contrast to the USA, IXP servers are only deployed at 3 locations on the South East Coast (São Paulo, Rio de Janeiro, and Porto Alegre) and at one location on the North East Coast (Fortaleza).
-The limited number of servers deployed at IXPs in Brazil, despite a reasonably large number of available IXP locations (25 in total according to [5]), suggests an IXP ecosystem which has limitations in its ability to reach Netflix customers.
+In strong contrast to the USA, IXP servers are only deployed at 3 locations on the South East Coast (São Paulo, Rio de Janeiro, and Porto Alegre) and at one location on the North East Coast